Steve Wilks: Charlotte

 In August 2024, Wilks became a volunteer advisor for the Charlotte 49ers football program.

 New York Jets

 On February 1, 2025, the New York Jets named Wilks as their defensive coordinator under head coach Aaron Glenn.
+On December 15, Wilks was fired by Glenn following a 48–20 loss to the Jacksonville Jaguars.

+Executive career

+Appalachian State

+On May 4, 2026, Wilks returned to his alma mater, Appalachian State, as a special assistant in the school's athletic department.